-The Department is interested in receiving applications in a wide range of Applied Linguistics Areas (please note: currently we do not offer supervision in TESOL or ELT topics).
+The Department is interested in receiving applications in a wide range of Applied Linguistics Areas (please note: currently we can offer limited supervision in TESOL or ELT topics).
 Particular research strengths are focused on the study of institutional communication (for example, health and science communication), the relationships between politics, language and culture, and electronic communication.
-(Please see the list of potential supervisors below).

 You can choose a supervisor from any one of the following staff members, who between them cover a range of Applied Linguistics topics.
 It is essential to contact a possible supervisor to discuss your proposed PhD project before you apply for admission.
-We cannot accept students who do not have a confirmed supervisor.
 If you submit an application without having first confirmed a supervisor, we will circulate your application amongst staff to see if there is any interest, but this can lead to delays in processing the application, and is not usually successful.

 multimodal and intersemiotic communication, translanguaging in electronically mediated discourse, self-presentation and textual representation of the body, expression of location and self-positioning in discourse, storyworld construction in communication